qijianpeng/awesome-edge-computing/README.md

 can operate efficiently based on its environments conditions.

 # Edge-AI frameworks
+- [Apache TVM](https://tvm.apache.org/): Apache TVM is an open source machine learning compiler framework for CPUs, GPUs, and machine learning accelerators.
+It aims to enable machine learning engineers to optimize and run computations efficiently on any hardware backend.

 - [BerryNet](https://github.com/DT42/BerryNet): This project turns edge devices such as Raspberry Pi into an intelligent gateway with deep learning running on it.
 No internet connection is required, everything is done locally on the edge device